How to plan a family vacation in Fort Myers, Florida

 Sanibel offers more than just seashells though, check out my list of the best things to do on Sanibel Island.

-Click here for a first-timers guide to Sanibel Island – where I share more in-depth information about where to stay and what to expect on your visit.
+Click here for a first-timer’s guide to Sanibel Island, where I will share more in-depth information about where to stay and what to expect during your visit.

-Most of the lodging options on Sanibel will be rentals through real estate companies, Airbnb, or VRBO.
-I highly recommend this 2-bedroom condo we enjoyed at Loggerhead Cay.
+Most of the lodging options in Sanibel are rentals through real estate companies, Airbnb, or VRBO.
+I highly recommend this 2-bedroom condo we enjoyed at Loggerhead Cay or a stay at Blind Pass Condominiums.

 Things to do in Fort Myers, Florida

-There are so many things to do in Fort Myers with kids!
+There are so many things to do with kids in Fort Myers!
 Here are some of our favorite things to do in SW Florida:

 Shopping